microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Create a teaching tip

 Here's the XAML for a targeted teaching tip control that demonstrates the default look of the TeachingTip with a title and subtitle.
-Note that the teaching tip can appear anywhere in the element tree.
+Note that the teaching tip can appear anywhere in the element tree or code behind.
 In this example below, it's located in a ResourceDictionary.

 XAML
 ```XAML